wastom/chatgpt_make_money/README.md

 BMP to PNG converter
 PNG to PDF converter

-# 4-1question
+# question4
 Code for jpgtopng.html file.
 Display input form, so user can select image from their computer.
 Also add a “Convert to PNG” button. onclick button, check if image is selected and image is jpg format and less than 5 MB If true then send POST request to route “/api/jpgtopng” with image as parameter. else show relevant error like select a image or image is not jpeg format

-and so on 2-5 question
+and so on ...
 Code for pngtojpg.html file.
 Code for webtopng.html file.
 Code for bmptopng.html file.
 Code for pngtopdf.html file.

-# 5-1question
+# question5
-for flask server, create a route "/api/jpgtopng" with poST method. take the image from parameter and convert into PNG. make response object with image as attachment and return it. and so on 2-5 question
+for flask server, create a route "/api/jpgtopng" with poST method. take the image from parameter and convert into PNG. make response object with image as attachment and return it. and so on ...
+"/api/pngtojpg"
+"/api/webttopng"
+"/api/bmptopng"
+"/api/pngtopdf"

-# 6 css code
+# css code6
 css code for pngtopdf.html file. display form input in middle and add some background color.